-In the tradition of previous EEID meetings, we will continue to explore the diversity of diseases featuring the usual parasite suspects across a wide range of host species.
-Four scientific themes will be addressed:
+Keynote speakers – EEID 2021We will explore the diversity of diseases featuring the usual parasite suspects across a wide range of host species.

 Several different host strategies can evolve to resist pathogens.
 Can we use this diversity to limit pathogen spread and evolution?
 In this session we will explore the dynamics of this diversity, its impact on pathogen epidemiology and potential counter-defenses in the pathogen population.